Ganondagan State Historic Site: Seneca traditions

 Like many indigenous peoples, the Seneca cultivated the Three Sisters: staple crops of corn, beans, and squash.
 Women bred and cultivated different varieties of each staple, experimenting with a range of seeds.
 These crops were typically grown near each other, so that beans could climb the cornstalks, and the typically large leaves of squashes would prevent weeds from growing.

 Ganondagan was once the largest Seneca town; the Seneca nation was considered to occupy the western gateway of Haudenosaunee (Iroquois Confederacy) territory.
 This site is at the center of the story of the Peacemaker, who unified the five major peoples and created the Haudenosaunee confederacy.
 It survives to this day.

-Seneca oral tradition tells of a Huron man who arrived among the Mohawk speaking of the Gayanesshagowa (aka The Great Law of Peace).
+Seneca oral tradition tells of a Huron man who arrived among the Mohawk speaking of the Gayanesshagowa, the Great Law of Peace.
 This prophet is known today as The Great Peacemaker.
 The Mohawk, Oneida, and Cayuga pledged to join his proposed confederation and, following a dramatic interlude, the Seneca agreed also.

 The discussion about how to bring in the Onondaga took place in the Ganondagan house of Jikonsase (or Jikonhsaseh), a Seneca woman elder now known as the "Mother of Nations."
 She proposed a solution which eventually brought the Onondaga into the fold, for it gave them a prominent place in the confederacy.
 She lived in the vicinity of Ganondagan, and is buried nearby.

 Because of this tradition, the Seneca refer to Ganondagan as the "Town of Peace".
 They revere and protect the burial site of Jikonsase.
 The relation to their Great Law of Peace is more important than the attack that destroyed the village, for the people have carried forward their means of negotiating for solutions.
 The United States Senate acknowledged the contribution of the Iroquois Confederacy of Nations to the development of the United States Constitution in H.CON.
 RES 331 on October 5, 1988.